 and 40 times less than all fossil fuels.
-In other words, even a 10-fold increase in US solar would see it producing less than a third as much electricity as coal does today

-(10 × 1.6 = 16 percent, compared to 27.4 percent for coal in 2018).
-It's

-# Replacement

-and 40 times less than all fossil fuels.
 In other words, even a 10-fold increase in US solar would see it producing less than half as much electricity as coal does today

 (10 × 1.6 = 16 percent, compared to 27.4 percent for coal in 2018).
 It's